W-Mirshod/typescript-chat/README.md

 - "Delete Thread" tool deletes from DB but might require refresh to disappear from sidebar immediately (though `revalidatePath`/`router.refresh` is attempted).
 - XLSX writes are simplified (single file `data/example.xlsx`).
+- Currently operates on the first sheet of the XLSX file only.